On Cohomology Rings of Non-Commutative Hilbert Schemes and CoHa-Modules: A module structure over the cohomological Hall algebra

 The similarity of the above term with the multiplication in the CoHa is too obvious to be coincidental.
-By abuse of notation, we write $e_i \in \HH_n$ for the $i$-th elementary symmetric function in $n$ variables whenever it is obvious where these elements live.
-We obtain that $\rho(C_d \cdot f^{(p)})$ is generated as a rational vector space by all expressions $f * (e_q \cup g)$ with $f \in \HH_p$ and $g \in \HH_q$, writing $\cup$ for the ordinary multiplication in the ring of symmetric functions (which coincides with the cup product) in order to distinguish it from the CoHa-multiplication.
+By abuse of notation, we write $e_i \in \HH_q$ for the $i$-th elementary symmetric function in $q$ variables whenever it is obvious where these elements live.
+We obtain that $\rho(C_d \cdot f^{(p)})$ is generated as a rational vector space by all expressions $f * (e_q^n \cup g)$ with $f \in \HH_p$ and $g \in \HH_q$, writing $\cup$ for the ordinary multiplication in the ring of symmetric functions (which coincides with the cup product) in order to distinguish it from the CoHa-multiplication.
+Note that $e_q^n$ is the $n$-th power of $e_q$ with respect to the cup product.
 Summarizing, we have seen:

-\begin{lem} The ideal of tautological relations $\sum_{p < d} \sum_{y \in \BB} \HH_d \cdot \tau^{(p)}(y) = \sum_{p < d} \rho(C_d \cdot f^{(p)})$ equals
+\begin{lem} The ideal $\sum_{p < d} \sum_{y \in \BB} \HH_d \cdot \tau^{(p)}(y) = \sum_{p < d} \rho(C_d \cdot f^{(p)})$ of tautological relations equals

 \end{lem}